Multitask Online Mirror Descent: Algorithms

-Note that \eqref{eq:update_ogd_proj} can be easily turned back into an update on the $\bx_t$'s by making the inverse substitution.
-However, \eqref{eq:update_ogd_proj} is closer to practice, $\bx_t$ being actually only computed to make predictions.
+where $\mathrm{Proj}(x, \tau) = \min\big\{1, \frac{\tau}{\|x\|_2}\big\}x$.
+Note that \Cref{eq:update_ogd_proj} can be easily turned back into an update on $\bx_t$ by making the inverse substitution.
+In practice however, $\bx_t$ is only computed to make the predictions.
+The pseudo-code of the algorithm is given in \Cref{alg:mt-ogd}.